rambotech/BOG.DropZone/README.md

 optional an access and admin tokens for authentication, and auto-creates a dropzone as needed.

 BOG.DropZone is a pull-only approach: no data is pushed to any user.
+The site has a Swagger interface for testing.

 ## How it works
 A drop zone is a named location for one or more applications to put payloads (strings)